 Picking and building the configuration that matches a device

-The steps to configure and build the Android Open-Source Project are described in the page about Building.
+The steps to configure and build the Android Open Source Project are described in the Building page.

 The recommended builds for the various devices are available through